1 of 2 pilots in military jet crash in Texas out of hospital

 The instructor pilot was released from the hospital Monday, the Chief of Naval Air Training in Corpus Christi said in a statement.

-Navy officials said Monday that the student pilot remained in serious condition at Dallas hospital.
-An update on his condition was not immediately provided Tuesday.
+Navy officials said Tuesday that the student pilot remained hospitalized in serious but stable condition.

 Three homes were damaged in Sunday's crash, but no one on the ground was seriously injured.
 The two pilots ejected from the aircraft before it crashed into the neighborhood in Lake Worth, which is just west of Fort Worth.